UofABioinformaticsHub/Biotech7005/Practicals/Bash_Practicals/2_BashScripting.md

 echo -e 'Hello\nWorld'
 ```

 As we've seen above, the command `echo` just repeats any subsequent text.
 Now enter
 ```
 echo ~
 ```

-*Why did this happen?*
+**Why did this happen?**

 ## Sending Output To A File

 ### Using the `>` symbol

-So far, the only output we have seen has been in the terminal, which is known as the *standard output*, or `stdout` for short.
+So far, the only output we have seen has been in the terminal (`stdout`).
-Similar to the `magrittr` in `R`, we can redirect the output of a command to a file instead of to standard output, and we do this using the greater than symbol (>), which we can almost envisage as an arrow.
+Similar to the `magrittr` in `R`, we can *redirect the output of a command to a file* instead of to standard output, and we do this using the greater than symbol (>), which we can almost envisage as an arrow.

 As a simple example we can write text to a file.
 Using the command `echo` prints text to `stdout`